 Thairath Online

-Compensation for Victims of the OAG Building Collapse Nears One Year Hopes Lost Beneath the Rubble
+Compensation for Victims of the New OAG Building Collapse Approaches One Year: Hopes Lost Beneath the Rubble

 Theissue02 Mar 2026 18:03 GMT+7

-Compensation for Victims of the OAG Building Collapse Nears One Year Hopes Lost Beneath the Rubble
+Compensation for Victims of the New OAG Building Collapse Approaches One Year: Hopes Lost Beneath the Rubble

-Compensation for victims of the OAG building collapse nears one year; hopes vanish beneath the rubble.
-The Lawyers Council provides initial compensation of 1 million baht per victim, noting that after the case quieted down, locating relatives has been difficult because most of the deceased were migrant workers whose families do not reside in Thailand.
+Compensation for victims of the New OAG building collapse nears one year, with hopes fading beneath the rubble.
+The Lawyers Council has provided initial compensation of 1 million baht per person but notes that after the case quieted down, locating relatives has been difficult because most deceased were migrant workers whose families do not live in Thailand.

-Approaching the first anniversary of the new OAG building collapse, today (2 Mar 2026), partial compensation was granted to the last group of 13 missing persons' relatives, each receiving 1 million baht.
-Most of them are Myanmar nationals.
-This was coordinated by the Lawyers Council, with Mr. Thanapon Kongchiang, President of the Lawyers Council, presiding over the humanitarian compensation handover to the heirs of the deceased.
+Approaching the one-year anniversary of the New OAG building collapse, on 2 Mar 2026 GMT+7, a partial compensation payment was made to the last group of 13 relatives, each receiving 1 million baht.
+Most recipients are Myanmar nationals.
+The Lawyers Council coordinated this, with its president, Thanapon Kongchiang, presiding over the humanitarian compensation distribution to the deceased's heirs.

-Malinee Watcharasin, Secretary of the Committee on Compensation Payments at the Lawyers Council, said that the collapse of the new OAG building on 28 March 2025, approaching its one-year anniversary, led the council to assist relatives of the missing.
-There were 96 deaths and 9 injuries, including 65 Thai workers, 35 Myanmar, 3 Cambodian, and 1 Laotian.
+Malinee Watcharasin, Secretary of the Committee on Compensation Payments at the Lawyers Council, stated that following the New OAG building collapse on 28 March 2025, which is nearing its one-year anniversary, the council has assisted relatives of the missing.
+The disaster resulted in 96 deaths and 9 injuries, including 65 Thai workers, 35 Myanmar nationals, 3 Cambodians, and 1 Laotian.

-This initial compensation of 1 million baht per relative is humanitarian and separate from any legal compensation.
-If there are future legal claims, these can be pursued, and the Lawyers Council is prepared to act as an intermediary to assist with legal proceedings.
+This initial compensation of 1 million baht per relative is a humanitarian payment separate from legal compensation.
+If further legal claims arise, they can be pursued, and the Lawyers Council stands ready to mediate and assist in those legal proceedings.

-The Lawyers Council team explained that locating the last group of missing relatives, mostly Myanmar nationals, has been challenging because many returned to their home countries, complicating follow-up.
-Further legal proceedings will be monitored going forward.
+The Lawyers Council team explained that locating the last group of relatives, mostly Myanmar nationals, has been difficult because many returned to their home country.
+Following this, legal proceedings will need to be followed up.

-The ceremony was witnessed by representatives from related agencies, including the Ministry of Justice, the Department of Rights and Liberties Protection, the Special Investigation Unit, the Ambassador of the Republic of the Union of Myanmar to Thailand, and representatives from the ITD-CREC joint venture.
+The ceremony was witnessed by representatives from relevant agencies, including the Ministry of Justice, the Department of Rights and Liberties Protection, special case investigators, the Ambassador of the Republic of the Union of Myanmar to Thailand, and representatives from the ITD-CREC joint venture.

-The Lawyers Council has continuously coordinated the tracing of heirs to ensure full compensation.
-The ITD-CREC joint venture provided 1 million baht per deceased and 200,000 baht per injured person, with this event marking the final payment installment.
+The Lawyers Council has continuously coordinated with heirs of the victims to ensure full compensation.
+The ITD-CREC joint venture has provided 1 million baht per deceased and 200,000 baht per injured person, with this payment being the final installment.

-The Myanmar Ambassador expressed gratitude to all parties for equitable care and compensation for the victims, reflecting strong Thai-Myanmar cooperation.
-Meanwhile, a representative of the deceased's relatives thanked all agencies for their assistance in securing this compensation.
+The Myanmar Ambassador expressed gratitude to all parties for the fair care and compensation provided to the victims, reflecting strong cooperation between Thailand and Myanmar.
+Meanwhile, a representative of the victims' relatives thanked all agencies involved for their assistance in obtaining this compensation.